Human nutrition: Undernutrition

 Data on global and regional food supply shows that consumption rose from 2011 to 2012 in all regions.
 Diets became more diverse, with a decrease in consumption of cereals and roots and an increase in fruits, vegetables, and meat products.
 However, this increase masks the discrepancies between nations, where Africa, in particular, saw a decrease in food consumption over the same years.
-This information is derived from food balance sheets that reflect national food supplies, however, this does not necessarily reflect the distribution of micro and macronutrients.
+This information is derived from food balance sheets that reflect national food supplies, however, this does not necessarily reflect the distribution of micronutrients and macronutrients.
 Often inequality in food access leaves distribution which uneven, resulting in undernourishment for some and obesity for others.

-Undernourishment, or hunger, according to the FAO, is dietary intake below the minimum daily energy requirement.
+Undernourishment, or hunger, according to the Food and Agriculture Organization (FAO), is dietary intake below the minimum daily energy requirement.
 The amount of undernourishment is calculated utilizing the average amount of food available for consumption, the size of the population, the relative disparities in access to the food, and the minimum calories required for each individual.
 According to FAO, 868 million people (12% of the global population) were undernourished in 2012.
 This has decreased across the world since 1990, in all regions except for Africa, where undernourishment has steadily increased.
 However, the rates of decrease are not sufficient to meet the first Millennium Development Goal of halving hunger between 1990 and 2015.
 The global financial, economic, and food price crisis in 2008 drove many people to hunger, especially women and children.
 The spike in food prices prevented many people from escaping poverty, because the poor spend a larger proportion of their income on food and farmers are net consumers of food.
 High food prices cause consumers to have less purchasing power and to substitute more-nutritious foods with low-cost alternatives.

 Adult overweight and obesity

-Malnutrition in industrialized nations is primarily due to excess calories and non-nutritious carbohydrates, which has contributed to the obesity epidemic affecting both developed and some developing nations.
+Malnutrition in Industrialized nations is primarily due to non-nutritious carbohydrates sources resulting in excess caloric intake, which has contributed to the obesity epidemic affecting both developed and certain developing nations.
 In 2008, 35% of adults above the age of 20 years were overweight (BMI ≥ 25 kg/m2), a prevalence that has doubled worldwide between 1980 and 2008.
-Also 10% of men and 14% of women were obese, with a BMI greater than 30.
+Also 10% of men and 14% of women were obese, with a body mass index (BMI) greater than 30.
 Rates of overweight and obesity vary across the globe, with the highest prevalence in the Americas, followed by European nations, where over 50% of the population is overweight or obese.

-Obesity is more prevalent amongst high income and higher middle income groups than lower divisions of income.
+Obesity is more prevalent among upper-middle to high income groups compared to lower income divisions.
 Women are more likely than men to be obese, where the rate of obesity in women doubled from 8% to 14% between 1980 and 2008.
-Being overweight as a child has become an increasingly important indicator for later development of obesity and non-infectious diseases such as heart disease.
+Being overweight as a child has become an increasingly important statistic as an indicator for later development of obesity and non-infectious diseases such as cardiovascular disease.
 In several western European nations, the prevalence of overweight and obese children rose by 10% from 1980 to 1990, a rate that has begun to accelerate recently.